quananhle/Python/Software Engineering Practicing/Concepts/Dynamic Programming/Longest Increasing Subsequence/300. Longest Increasing Subsequence/README.md

             idx = 0
             # Check if the consequence is not increasing with the current numbe
             if num <= longest_increasing_subsequence[-1]:
-                # Search for the smaller candidate to keep in the subsequence
+                # Search for the candidate to keep in the subsequence
                 while longest_increasing_subsequence[idx] < num:
                     idx += 1
                 longest_increasing_subsequence[idx] = num